Hall-of-fame

 Laura Ossorio (PhD student, 49 months, September 2018 - September 2022).
 Laura is from Asturias, Spain, and studied apoplast manipulation by the oomycete late blight pathogen Phytophthora infestans.

 Changlong Chen (visiting postdoc, 12 months, November 2021-October 2022).
-Changlong is from Beijing, China and studied the role of proteases in the release and stability of peptide elicitors and their precursors.
+Changlong is from Beijing, China and studied the role of proteases in the release and stability of cold shock protein elicitors and their precursors (bioRxiv).

 Lauren Eddie (MBio student, 9 months, September 2021 - May 2022).
 Lauren studied the role of RD21 in immunity in Nicotiana benthamiana together with Alice Godson.